Broadway (Manhattan): 21st century

+2010s

 A terrorist attempted to set off a bomb on Broadway in Times Square on May 1, 2010.
 The attempted bomber was sentenced to life in prison.

 In May 2013, the NYCDOT decided to redesign Broadway between 35th and 42nd Streets for the second time in five years, owing to poor connections between pedestrian plazas and decreased vehicular traffic.
 With the new redesign, the bike lane is now on the right side of the street; it was formerly on the left side adjacent to the pedestrian plazas, causing conflicts between pedestrian and bicycle traffic.

 In spring 2017, as part of a capital reconstruction of Worth Square, Broadway between 24th and 25th Streets was converted to a shared street, where through vehicles are banned and delivery vehicles are restricted to 5 mph.
 Delivery vehicles go northbound from Fifth Avenue to 25th Street for that one block, reversing the direction of traffic and preventing vehicles from going south on Broadway south of 25th Street.
 The capital project expands on a 2008 initiative where part of the intersection of Broadway and Fifth Avenue was repurposed into a public plaza, simplifying that intersection.
 As part of the 2017 project, Worth Square was expanded, converting the adjoining block of Broadway into a "shared street".

 In September 2019, the pedestrian space in the Herald Square area was expanded between 33rd and 32nd Streets alongside Greeley Square.
 Five blocks of Broadway—from 50th to 48th, 39th to 39th, and 23rd to 21st Street—were converted into shared streets in late 2021.
 The block between 40th and 39th Streets, known as Golda Meir Square, was closed to vehicular traffic at that time.

+2020s

+During 2020, the section from 31st to 25th Street was converted to a temporary pedestrian-only street called NoMad Piazza as part of the New York City Department of Transportation's Open Streets program.
+Following the success of the pedestrian-only street, the Flatiron/23rd Street Partnership BID closed the section between 25th and 27th Streets to vehicular traffic again during 2021 and 2022.

 City officials announced in March 2023 that the section of Broadway between 32nd and 21st Streets would be redesigned as part of a project called Broadway Vision.
-The section between 32nd and 25th Streets would receive a bidirectional bike lane, and cars would be banned from 27th to 25th Street.
+The section between 32nd and 25th Streets would receive a bidirectional bike lane and would be converted to a shared street.
+Cars would be banned permanently from 27th to 25th Street.
+That work was finished the same July.
+In March 2024, the DOT announced plans to convert the section between 17th and 21st Streets into a shared street.

-Route